In an authority argument, the fact that someone

 Circular arguments demonstrate the need for fact mining.
 Look for an independently supported claim to authority in the above arguments.
 You won't find one.
 Not of these people are shown to be authorities by anything outside their circles, so none of their claims can be taken as exidence for anyone's expertise.

 The fallacy of ad populum consists of thinking that something is true merely because a lot of people think that it is true.
 This counts as an authority argument because it relies on the credibility of a group of people who just happen to believe something.
 But such arguments are absolutely always bogus.
-The fact is that things that "everybody knows" very often turn out to be totally false, so popularity can never make a belief true.
+The fact is that things that "everybody knows" often turn out to be totally false, so popularity can never make a belief true.

 Jaren.
 Don't even try asking old MacLir to contribute to your charity.
 He's Scottish, and everyone knows that Scotsman are tight with money.